Divya0319/HibernateAllMappings/README.md

 # REST API with all hibernate mappings using Spring REST

-For a quick demo of the API, follow [this](http://hibernate-mappings-v2.ap-south-1.elasticbeanstalk.com) link.

 A Spring Boot REST API involving OneToOne, OneToMany, ManyToOne and ManyToMany mappings.
 * #### OneToOne - from coders to coderDetail and vice versa.